Slick Airways

-Slick Airways was a cargo airline from the United States, that operated scheduled and chartered flights between 1946 and 1966.
-The airline was founded by Earl Slick, a Texas aviator and multimillionaire who along with his brother had inherited $25 million (around $324 million in 2015 currency) after their father's death in 1930.
+Slick Airways was originally founded as an irregular air carrier before becoming one of the first scheduled cargo airlines in the United States, awarded a certificate for scheduled cargo service in the same proceeding that awarded a certificate to Flying Tiger Line.
+The airline was founded by Earl F. Slick, a Texas aviator and multimillionaire who along with his brother, inherited $25 million (around $324 million in 2015 currency) in oil wealth after their father's death in 1930.